 Kraft Heinz Co. has voluntarily recalled about 36,000 cases of Kraft Singles cheese, citing potential choking hazard.
 However, the choking hazard is not related to the cheese slices, but to the packaging.
 Kraft Heinz said that to date, there have been 10 consumer complaints about the packaging, including three reports of consumer choking.

-Consumer products maker Clorox Co. reported Friday a profit for the first quarter that declined from last year, despite sales growth, reflecting lower gross margins and higher losses from discontinued operations of Clorox Venezuela.
+Consumer products maker Clorox Co. reported Monday a profit for the fourth quarter that grew 12 percent from last year, reflecting higher gross margins and sales growth.
 Both adjusted earnings per share from continuing operations and quarterly sales topped analysts' expectations.

-Stocks are likely to jump sharply at the start of trading on Friday, extending the upward move seen over the course of the previous session.
-The major index futures are currently pointing to a substantially higher open for the markets, with the Dow futures up by 169 points.
+With traders seemingly reluctant to make any significant moves, stocks may show a lack of direction in early trading on Monday.
+The major index futures are currently pointing to a roughly flat open for the markets, with the Dow futures up by just 11 points.